tzoutte/CardiacActivationCalcs/README.md

 # CardiacActivationCalcs
-MATLAB script created while working with the Cardiovascular Research & Training Institute which did calculations with a large data set of cardiac activation times to find the max and mean values.
-This was then used to create a model that displayed the cardiac activation over time.
+MATLAB script created while working with the Cardiovascular Research & Training Institute which did calculations with a large data set of cardiac activation times to find max and mean values in order to determine the initial activation site.